 Social Justice Research Fellows and their mentors are responsible for working together to set mutual expectations, which they do through the application process, and through the Social Justice Research Fellowship Learning Agreement.
 Fellows and mentors are strongly encouraged to read over this webpage with learning objectives and effective practices for researchers.

-In terms of time commitment, while Social Justice Research Fellows and their mentors are encouraged to agree on a project timeline and to meet regularly to assess progress, fellows are not required to fill out timecards.
 Typically, summer fellows agree with their mentors to work between 10–20 hours per week over 10 weeks, while academic year fellows tend to work between 4–10 hours per week over the course of the academic year.
 However, the time commitment varies and ultimately depends on the agreement between the mentor and the fellow.

 The capstone of the fellowship is Loyola’s spring research symposium, at which all Social Justice Research Fellows are expected to share their research projects in either an oral presentation or poster presentation.
-Fellows are also encouraged to present their work at other conferences, and should rely on their mentors and other fellows for feedback as they construct their presentations.
+Fellows are also encouraged to present their work at other conferences and should rely on their mentors and other fellows for feedback as they construct their presentations.